noykrief/ProtectNet/agent/README.md

 ### Logged Metrics

+Logs are written into `metrics.log` as well is being printed to the console.
 - **timestamp:** Unix timestamp of the log entry.
 - **pid:** Process ID of the forking process.
 - **tgid:** Thread Group ID.